 The Trustees have reviewed reserve levels and believe that they should provide sufficient working capital to cover delays between spending and receipt of grants to allow for unexpected situations such as urgent maintenance work.

-TRUSTEES' REPORT (including Strategic Report) for the year ended 31 August 2021
+The Trust excludes deposits received and funding held on behalf of third parties (e.g. bursary funding) in assessing its reserves position.
+The Trust holds cash reserves of £1,081k (2021: £830k) in relation to boarding deposits for the 2022/23 year which are included in creditors as at 31 August 2022.